Administrative Fellowship Program

 The fellowship program is structured to include several months of assignments to CHNw business and functional units with the latter part of the program reserved for project assignments.
 A master rotation schedule will be developed and used to coordinate the rotations for the Administrative Fellow; an emphasis will be with the operational aspects of the CHNw.
 Currently, one position is offered each year.
-The term is from July – June, each year.

 The first several months of the fellowship are devoted to rotations through virtually all key clinical and administrative functions within CHNw.
 This time allocation may also include rotations with key strategic business partners aligned with CHNw and various local, regional and national organizations that play an important role in health care administration and healthcare delivery.

 The remainder of the program is devoted to project assignments and attending leadership and management meetings.